baswunderlich/lester/README.md

 Python: 3.10.4

 ## article_finder.py (crawler)
-    python ./article_finder.py <keyword> <amount of articles e.g. 500>
+    python ./article_finder.py <keyword> <amount of articles e.g. 500> <newspage> <newspage> ...

 Example:

-    python ./article_finder.py trees 300
+    python ./article_finder.py trees 300 all

-this will fetch me 300 links to articles for each known news site
+this will fetch me 300 links to articles that contain the word tree from each known news site

+Example:

+    python ./article_finder.py trees 300 sabc rferl

+this will fetch me 300 links to articles that contain the word tree from sabc and rferl

+currently supported news pages are:

+- sabc
+- rferl
+- chinadaily
+- moscowtimes
+- spiegel
+the keyword all will fetch results of all this pages

 ## sentiment_analyzer.py (sentiment analyzer and plotter)
     python ./sentiment_analyzer.py <keyword> <keyword> ...